Follow the street photographer

 Leica M9 with 35mm Summilux Asph at F1.4, 1/1000, ISO200

-I took about 4 shots at this scene and could never find the “decisive moment”.
+I took about 4 shots at this scene and could never find the "decisive moment".
 Indeed, I liked the view of the wide open truck full of beverages yet I could not find a way to position the delivery man in an interesting manner.
 He did look at me and smile at some point but I could never re-establish eye contact.
-Frustrated, I moved on.
+Frustrated, I moved on after another bad shot.

 9:37 am – US Bombs